-In April, during Donate Life Month, the brightly colored pinwheels adorning our front plaza represent more than 9,700 organ transplants performed to date at Ohio State.
+In April, during Donate Life Month, the brightly colored pinwheels adorning our front plaza represent the nearly 11,000 organ transplants performed to date at Ohio State.
 With eight spokes supported by one stem, the pinwheel symbolizes the power of one person to save up to eight lives through the gift of organ donation.

 Expert kidney transplants

 As a major academic medical center, Ohio State has the resources, the commitment and the capability to identify matches and find new ways to make the most of every gift of organ donation.

-We've completed several chains of paired kidney donation surgeries, including two with six donors and six recipients and one with eight donors and eight recipients, which is the largest single-institution chains performed in Ohio to date.
+We've completed several chains of paired kidney donation surgeries, including three with six donors and six recipients and one with eight donors and eight recipients, which is the largest single-institution chain performed in Ohio to date.